On minimally tough chordal graphs: Preliminaries

-\begin{proposition}[Golumbic, Exercise~10 of Chapter~4 in~\cite{book:minseparator_characterization}] In a graph $G$, a set $S \subseteq V(G)$ is a minimal separator if and only if the graph $G-S$ has at least two $S$-full components. \end{proposition}
+\begin{proposition}[Golumbic, \cite{book:minseparator_characterization}*{Exercise~10 of Chapter~4}] In a graph $G$, a set $S \subseteq V(G)$ is a minimal separator if and only if the graph $G-S$ has at least two $S$-full components. \end{proposition}

 In this work, we mainly focus on chordal, strongly chordal, and split graphs.
-A hole in a graph is an induced cycle of length at least 4.
+A \emph{hole} in a graph is an induced cycle of length at least 4.
 A graph is \emph{chordal} if it is hole-free, i.e., if it does not contain an induced cycle of length at least 4.
 A graph is \emph{strongly chordal} if it is chordal and every even cycle of length at least 6 has an odd chord, i.e., a chord whose endpoints are an odd distance apart in the cycle.
+A graph is an interval graph if each of its vertices can be assigned an interval on the real line so that two vertices are adjacent if and only if the corresponding intervals overlap.
 A graph is a \emph{split graph} if its vertex set can be partitioned into a clique and an independent set.
 It is not difficult to see that every split graph is chordal, but not necessarily strongly chordal.

 A vertex or a set of vertices is called \emph{simplicial} if its closed neighborhood is a clique.
 A classical theorem of Dirac states that every chordal graph has a simplicial vertex; moreover, every noncomplete, chordal graph contains at least two nonadjacent simplicial vertices \cite{article:rigid_circuit}.